yingpengma/yingpengma.github.io/_pages/about.md

 Before this, I obtained my B.E. degree at **Northwestern Polytechnical University** (NWPU, 西北工业大学)  <img src='./images/nwpu_logo.png' style='width: 5em;'>, supervised by [Prof. Chunwei Tian (田春伟)](https://hellloxiaotian.github.io/).

 My research interests lie in the field of **Natural Language Processing**, with a particular focus on **Large Language Model** related research.
+Here is my [cv](https://yingpengma.github.io/_pages/CV-240418.pdf).

 # ⚡ News
+- *2024.04*: 🌟 My GitHub repository [Awesome-Story-Generation](https://github.com/yingpengma/Awesome-Story-Generation) has already garnered 150 stars.
+I created and have been maintaining this project purely out of personal interest.
+It is incredibly encouraging to see so many others also interested in this topic.
 - *2023.05*: 🔥 🔥 One co-first author long paper has been accepted by **ACL 2023** main conference.
 This is my first paper, I am thrilled yet humbled by its acceptance, looking forward to contributing more impactful work in the future!
 - *2022.08*: 🔥 I am excited to join the Westlake NLP Group, embarking on a new journey in the field of NLP!
 - *2022.06*: 🎉🎉 I completed my undergraduate studies within **3** years and was awarded the Excellent Graduation Thesis Award under the guidance of Prof. Chunwei Tian.